 In the Dublin City area, Codema is also part of the Dublin Docklands District Heating System (DDHS) project team, advising on policy, energy planning, technical aspects and energy procurement/contracting.
 The DDHS project will use waste heat from the nearby Waste-to-Energy plant, and has the potential to supply low-carbon heat to up to 50,000 homes in the area when the project is completed.

 To support these projects, Codema has played a key role in helping to secure €24.5M in total through the Government’s Climate Action Fund, and the TDHS is also supported through the Interreg North-West Europe ‘HeatNet’ project, which we are leading.

-We are also a member of the Department of Climate Action, Communication Networks and Transport’s District Heating Working Group, which was officially established in November 2017.
+We are also a member of the Department of the Environment, Climate and Communications' District Heating Working Group, which was officially established in November 2017.
 The aim of the group is to develop a policy framework to encourage the development of district heating, and to identify opportunities for developing this low-carbon heating infrastructure across Ireland.